Frequently Asked Questions

 Governance Questions

-AFNWA was incorporated on July 18, 2018, under Canada’s Not-for-Profit Corporations Act.
-It is governed by a Board of Directors [Board] (comprising up to 15 members: 12 First Nations leaders and three (3) technical experts).
-An Elders Advisory Lodge [EAL] guides the Board in adhering to traditional practices.
+The AFNWA was incorporated on July 18, 2018, under Canada’s Not-for-Profit Corporations Act.
+It is governed by a Board of Directors (Board), comprising up to 15 members: 12 First Nations Chiefs and 3 technical experts.
+An Elders’ Advisory Lodge guides the Board in adhering to Two-Eyed Seeing, with direct advice to incorporate traditional knowledge and the cultural significance of water.

 Board members are appointed by their peers based on:

-• First Nations leadership selection: Members are selected by the member community Chiefs to serve on the BOD at the Annual General Meeting (AGM).
+• First Nations leadership selection: Board Members are approved by the member community representatives at the Annual General Meeting.

-• Technical experts: The Board will provide recommendations on selecting technical experts who will advise and serve on the BOD through their decision-making and approval process.
+• Technical experts: The Board will select and approve technical experts who will advise and serve on the Board and contribute as part of the decision-making and approval process.

-• Limited terms: All Board members will serve four (4) years with rotating appointments to ensure continuity.
+• Limited terms: All Board members can serve for a period of four (4) years with rotating appointments to ensure continuity.
+Board members can serve a maximum of two consecutive terms.
+Upon appointment, the Chair can serve for a period of five (5) years.

 Who currently serves on the Board?